lucasliown/premises-accommodation/README.md

   * Footer
    <br>Footer have 3 cols with links to the site navigation, last col should have a logo.
 Then,Tag line which is  centered at the bottom under the cols
         ![Image](https://firebasestorage.googleapis.com/v0/b/whitegive-bc20c.appspot.com/o/gitHub%2Ffooter.png?alt=media&token=bb0a4e0c-792b-47b7-b858-35d16ac05a6b)

+###  what to install and how to run
+Install Visual studio code , install extension "open in browser", Then, find the HTML file in the folder, right click.
+After that, find option "open in Default browser.
+Note!
+This website not support IE browser.